Bluehost vs Squarespace 2025: which is better?

 Next up, I tested how fast a fully-built website can load.
 Website builders are pretty infamous for poor optimizations, so it’s really interesting to see how Squarespace holds up against Bluehost.

-But to better understand the results, you first need to know at what metrics to look at:
+But to better understand the results, you first need to know what metrics to look at:

 - Fully Loaded Time speaks for itself.
 It’s best to keep it under 3 seconds.

-Squarespace is very close behind with a faster 1.3 LCP, yet with a bigger delay to Fully Loaded Time – 2.3 seconds.
-Yet still, very good result.
+Squarespace is very close behind with a faster 1.526s LCP but with a bigger delay to Fully Loaded Time – 2.252s.
+Yet still, a very good result.

-Even better, as the server was super quick to initially react, with TTFB at mere 82ms.
-Sadly, there was some 536ms blocking time, delaying the overall page load.
+Even better, as the server was super quick to initially react, with TTFB at 0.197s.
+Sadly, there was some 173ms blocking time, delaying the overall page load.

-Interestingly, both Bluehost and Squarespace load websites very quickly.
-At the same time, both have some weak spots; Bluehost’s servers are quite slow to react, while Squarespace lacks some optimization which delays page loading.
+Both Bluehost and Squarespace load websites very quickly.
+At the same time, both have some weak spots.
+Bluehost’s servers are quite slow to react, while Squarespace lacks some optimization, which delays page loading.

 Stress testing results

-So the results are quite similar in my opinion.
-Both providers can handle around the same amount of traffic, and both are having small difficulties.
+The results are quite similar in my opinion.
+Both providers can handle around the same amount of traffic with solid response times.

 Website security

 Some extra attention to your website security is needed as web threats are increasing in numbers and intensity.
 Thankfully, both Bluehost and Squarespace cover the essentials such as SSLs and server monitoring.
-At the same time, Squarespace includes more by default and does not charge extra for anything.
+However, Squarespace includes more and does not charge extra for anything.

-With both hosts, you’ll get the same things that ensure the coverage from main security threats:
+With both hosts, you’ll get the same things that ensure protection from the main security threats:

 At the same time, there are a couple of differences.